 “I went FULL-FRONTAL on attacking every angle I knew, I had this conviction that the more I knew the less I would fear the coming invasive surgery that was indefinite to happen.
 I was literally at war with myself.”

-I had actually made a choice to live the way I did, constantly reminding me that I was in danger and that I need to hurry to solve this puzzle, which made matters even worse.
-I continued to race through all information I could find and I went FULL-FRONTAL on attacking every angle I knew, I had this conviction that the more I knew about my disease, the less I would fear the coming invasive surgery that was indefinite to happen.
+I had actually made a choice to live the way I did, constantly reminding me that I was in danger and that I need to hurry to solve this neverending puzzle, which made matters even worse.
+I continued to race through all the information I could find and I went FULL-FRONTAL on attacking every angle I knew, I had this conviction that the more I knew about my disease, the less I would fear the coming invasive surgery that was indefinite to happen.
 I was literally at war with myself, directing all my energy towards this disease that ended up eating me from the inside out.
 Living daily in pain both physically and mentally was something I truly believed was deserved.
 Having my body in pain was something I couldn’t escape, I thought then.
 But being in mental distress because I couldn’t let go was.
 I never imagined in a million years that I could have done this towards my own mind.
 How could I?
 Did I love myself?
 Or did I?
 Was I truly in compassion with myself?
 The definite answer was no, I lived with so much fear that I felt it ripping me apart.

 “I noticed my half-moon “scar” run across my ear and all the way up to the top of my head.”